 My creative practice is centered around praxis, which I define as theory + action.
-I use my research in culture, music, video, and design to craft experiences.

 My power comes from connecting to my community.
 My art is a practice of nurturing that connection.
 I exist in many intersections as a queer Black woman.
-The layers of mediums and meaning in my work reflect the layers of my identity.
+The layers of media and meaning in my work reflect the layers of my identity.
 Inspired by Frida Kahlo, I express my own reality.

 Liz Rhaney (she/they) is an installation and experiential artist.
 Their work includes education, filmmaking, writing, music, and DJing under the name BLK Plutoh.
 Liz is originally from Savannah, Georgia.
 She comes from a family of artists and musicians with Gullah and Geechee ancestry.
 They earned their BFA in Graphic Design from Armstrong State University (now Armstrong Campus of Georgia Southern University) and their MFA in Studio Art from Maine College of Art.
 Themes in her work include the intersection of science and art and connecting with cultural memory.
 They currently teach STEAM classes at Hyde School in Bath, Maine.